kubeflow/katib/docs/proposals/push-based-metrics-collection.md

 2. Update the status of trial to `MetricsUnavailable`

 In the current implementation of pull-based metrics collection, trials will be re-queued when the metrics collector finds the `.Status.Observation` is empty.
 However, it's not compatible with push-based metrics collection because the forgotten metrics won't be reported in the new round of reconcile.
 So, we need to update its status in the function `UpdateTrialStatusCondition` in accomodation with the pull-based metrics collection.
+The following code will be insert into lines before [trial_controller_util.go#L69](https://github.com/kubeflow/katib/blob/7959ffd54851216dbffba791e1da13c8485d1085/pkg/controller.v1beta1/trial/trial_controller_util.go#L69)

 ```Golang
 else if instance.Spec.MetricCollector.Collector.Kind == "Push" && instance.Status.Obeservation == nil {